 Many people find comfort in the standard five-day, 9-to-5 workweek: knowing what time they need to arrive at work and what time to call it a day.

-So when the pandemic set in at the start of the year, the structure and routine of permanent, full-time work were significantly impacted.
+So when the pandemic set in early 2020, the conventional, work-from-office models were significantly impacted.
 With no office or workplace to come and go from, lockdowns meant remote working was now the norm.

 But evidently, flexibility was not quite for everyone.